abrantigan/gesture_recognition_ee292d/README.md

 $ python spell.py
 ```

-On an Arduino, test inference using code in gesture_recognition folder

-Required Libraries: TensorflowLite, appropriate IMU library for your Arduino

-Open and run gesture_recognition.ino
+On an Arduino, test inference using code in gesture_recognition folder.
+There are 2 required libraries: TensorflowLite and the appropriate IMU library for your Arduino.
+Open and run gesture_recognition.ino.